FREE SHIPPING on orders over $75 International: over $250

 What Is Hui Gan?

 Loosely described, Hui Gan (回甘) refers to the pleasant sweetness that lingers after the initial bitterness fades, a prized quality in high-quality Sheng Pu-erh.
 When drinking high-quality Sheng Pu-erh, we might have an initial sensation of bitterness.
 It will gradually subside to end with sweetness.
-Hui Gan is also a poetic term we often use in the tea ritual, comparable to elusive words such as Cha Qi or Wabi-Sabi.
+Hui Gan is also a poetic term we often use in the tea ritual, comparable to elusive words such as Cha Qi.

 What Is Hei Cha?